discoliver/image_comparison/README.md

 - ~~Your image mode is not RGB or the format we do not support.~~ This has been fixed by this [fix](https://github.com/discoliver/image_comparison/commit/830cdd09a56e861a5aa52604328442d17531594e)
 - Google the error message should give you the best answer.

-### Can I input cvs files with a different format?
+### Can I input csv files with a different format?
 Unfortunately, you have to follow the format of the provided csv example.
 However, this can be quickly changed if the original request changes.

 ### Does this program restrict to MacOS?